cmaxw/devchat-eleventy/src/my-javascript-story/mjs-129-filipa-lacerda.md

 Charles asks why she stuck with that degree instead of switching it and Filipa explains that at first because she didn't want to go back and re - take the exams and also decided that this degree offered many job opportunities in many different industries and now she can't imagine herself doing anything else.

-Filipa then talks about all the different kind of projects she has done using Vue.js
+Filipa then talks about why she is working with Vue and all the different kind of projects she has done using Vue.

 **Host:** Charles Max Wood